 Conveniently located in the heart of Downtown Missoula, Montgomery Distillery is a family-run business that has earned serious cred for its innovative spirits.
 A few highlights in Montgomery's ever-growing catalog include its award-winning Single Malt, Nite Owl Coffee Liqueur, and traditional cherry brandy.

 Typically, Montgomery Distillery hosts tours every Friday between 5 PM – 6 PM for $5 per person.
-The distillery's tasting rooms are open from 12 PM – 7:45 PM Mondays through Saturdays and from 2 PM – 7:45 PM on Sunday.
+The distillery's tasting rooms are open from 12 PM – 7:45 PM Mondays through Saturdays and from 2 PM – 7:45 PM on Sundays.

 23. Bayern Brewery

-A short drive west of Downtown Missoula you'll come across the popular Bayern Brewery.
+A short drive west of Downtown Missoula, you'll come across the popular Bayern Brewery.
 Founded in the 1980s, Bayern takes great pride in crafting traditional brews according to old German formulas.

 Where To Stay In Missoula, Montana